 The waiting period is a time for the insurance company to make money on your policy before paying out a benefit.
 If they didn’t have the waiting period, you could sign up for insurance today and die tomorrow.
-With no waiting period, the insurance company would have to pay out the benefit.
+The insurance company would have to pay out the benefit with no waiting period.
 Most insurance companies would be out of business rather quickly if this happened, which is why they have waiting periods.

 What is no waiting period life insurance?

 Some life insurance companies have no waiting period life insurance.
 If you’re sick or know you don’t have much time left, you may want to pay the higher premiums for the no waiting period life insurance.
 Because of the higher risk, the premiums are much higher and the death benefit lower.